uasoft-indonesia/badaso-documentation-gen-1/docs/customization/custom-component.md

 - To add a component, add it to the `components` directory.

 ```
-📦Your Project
+📦 Your Project
- ┣ 📂resources
+ ┣ 📂 resources
- ┃ ┣ 📂js
+ ┃ ┣ 📂 js
- ┃ ┃ ┣ 📂badaso
+ ┃ ┃ ┣ 📂 badaso
- ┃ ┃ ┃ ┣ 📂components /** you can add a component here **/
+ ┃ ┃ ┃ ┣ 📂 components /** you can add a component here **/
- ┃ ┃ ┃ ┃ ┗ 📜ExampleComponent.vue
+ ┃ ┃ ┃ ┃ ┗ 📜 ExampleComponent.vue
 ```

 - Now you can use that custom component in your pages like below.